agamswami/Showmint/README.md

 - Enhance search with fuzzy matching and autocomplete.
 - Introduce user playlists and video recommendations.

-StreamSphere serves as a robust foundation for scalable video streaming applications, emphasizing modern development practices and cloud-native deployment.
+Showmint serves as a robust foundation for scalable video streaming applications, emphasizing modern development practices and cloud-native deployment.